kelseyhightower/kubernetes-cluster-federation/README.md

 kubectl --context=federation-cluster create -f services/nginx.yaml
 ```

 Wait until the nginx service is propagated across all 4 clusters and the federated service is updated with the details.
+Currently this can take up to 5 mins to complete.

 ```
 kubectl --context=federation-cluster describe services nginx